MNDF Coast Guard: Strength

 Its capabilities were strengthened and modernised after the 3 November 1988 attack by People's Liberation Organisation of Tamil Eelam terrorists.

 After the 1988 incident, 6 British patrol craft were acquired.
 These were 4 Tracker II class, 1 Dagger class and 1 Cheverton class ships.

 In 1998, 3 vessels were built at the Colombo Dockyard.
 These are 2 Coastal Surveillance Vessels of 24 meters, CGS Ghazee and CGS Iskandhar and 1 Fast Landing Craft of 20 metres length.
 The CGS also acquired a 17-meter fire fighting vessel.

 After the 2004 tsunami, the need for larger vessels with off-shore patrol capabilities were given a high priority.
 The Indian Navy donated a Trinkat class patrol vessel of 46 metres length in April 2006, commissioned as CGS Huravee and is commanded by Lieutenant Mohamed Jamshad.

 The Maldives Coast Guard has acquired two additional large offshore patrol craft, constructed at the Colombo Dockyard, Sri Lanka.
 These vessels are 42m and 35m in length.
 The 35m patrol craft was brought to Male on 21 April 2007 and commissioned as CGS Shaheedh Ali, commanded by Lieutenant Moahmed Fahumy.
 Lt Mohamed Fahumy was previously the executive officer of CGS Shaheed Ali.The 42m vessel was brought to Male on 11 November 2007 and commissioned as CGS Ghaazee.
 It is commanded by Lieutenant Ahmed Fathih.

 The Ghazee was renamed CGS Nooradheen after the Sultan who founded the Maldivian armed forces on 21 April 1892.
 In addition to these, the Coast Guard operates some small in-shore patrol craft.

-In May 2023, Indian Navy donated one Car Nicobar-class patrol vessel.
+In May 2023, the Indian Navy donated one Car Nicobar-class patrol vessel.
 The ship was named MCGS Huravee, and will replace the older MCGS Huravee, donated back in 2006.

 In June 2025 the Australian Minister for Defence Richard Marles announced that Australia will provide a Guardian-class patrol boat to the MCG.